-If the information is held by another public authority, such as the Local Authority, first check with them they hold it, then transfer the request to them.
+If the information is held by another public authority, such as the Local Authority, check whether they hold the information and if so, transfer the request to them.
 If this applies, the School will notify the enquirer that they do not hold the information and to whom they have transferred the request.
 The School will continue to answer any parts of the enquiry in respect of information it does hold.